cloudfoundry/docs-bosh/content/ubuntu-os.md

 ### Ubuntu Jammy (22.04) {: #ubuntu-jammy }

 This is a work in progress.
-Jammy Jellyfish is an [Ubuntu LTS Release](https://wiki.ubuntu.com/LTS), which is scheduled to be released in April 2022.
+Jammy Jellyfish is an [Ubuntu LTS Release](https://wiki.ubuntu.com/LTS), released April, 2022.

 ### Ubuntu Bionic (18.04) {: #ubuntu-bionic }